Godkiller: The Long Knives

 I was very shocked when I first read the Long Knives script.
 And not only because of the blood and the gore.
 There's no mercy in this story.
 It burns like cold things burn.

 Plot

 Pre-nuke period

 Godkiller (Hot Topic exclusive limited edition) episode-1 DVD cover by Tim Seeley (2009).

 Godkiller: Silent War

 In the near future, 17-year-old Joe Junior and his girlfriend Bee run a speakeasy in the basement of an abandoned NYC church where they serve narcotic drinks to underagers while providing sanctuary and black-market employment to draft dodgers.
 When Joe is recruited by an armed cult of populist assassins, he is thrust into a secret world of international cabals, alien conspiracies, and the countdown to Armageddon.

 The Long Knives

 A deadly viral pandemic is tearing America apart.
-Amid the looting and lawlessness, a murderous gang of awol black ops is abducting children ... but no one knows why.
-When 16-year-old Bird winds up in their clutches, she'll uncover a dark conspiracy with terrifying consequences.
+Amid the looting and lawlessness, a murderous gang of awol black ops is abducting children but no one knows why.
+16-year-old Bird winds up in their clutches.